handled/tflite-react-native/README.md

 2. Open Podfile and add:
 	```
-	target '[your project's name]' do
-		pod 'TensorFlowLite', '1.12.0'
+		pod 'TensorFlowLite', '1.13.1'
-	end
 	```
+	Uncomment the #use_frameworks! as well

 3. Install:
 	```